-This may seem really obvious, but you’d be surprised how much of a difference it makes!
-Make sure to clearly label your binder on the front cover as well as the spine.
+The first step to organize your class binders is to label them!
+This may seem really obvious, but I can’t skip sharing it!
+You may want to color-code them with washi tape or printed labels on colored cardstock.
+You’ll also want to clearly label your binder on the front cover.
 This way, whether you have them standing in a locker or tossed in the backseat of your car, you can quickly grab the right one!

 Pull out the 3 things you’ll need/use the most over the semester and put them in these easy-to-access locations!
 In the photo below, I used the first page of my binder as an “actionable steps” list.
 Just use whatever you need and whatever works best for you!

-I love sheet protectors!
-I recommend using one as your very first page in the binder.
-I would put a semester assignment spreadsheet for the class in there, just to make sure you’re always on track!
+Sheet protectors are a great way to organize your class binders!
+I love sheet protectors, and using one as your very first page in the binder can help you keep your school life together!
+This is a great place to put your semester assignment spreadsheet for the class, just to make sure you’re always on track!
 You could also use wet/dry erase markers to write on them, like below!

 What I don’t like about syllabi is that each professor uses a different format.
 I like to take the syllabus, get rid of all of the university guidelines, and re-type the important parts, like assignment due dates and class meeting dates.
-This keeps is clean and concise.
+This keeps it clean and concise!